-A great way to get started in tracking the amateur (and other) satellites in real time and without installing software, is to visit AMSAT-LU’s at tracking site.
-Enter your location (Maidenhead grid EM15 is sufficient for Norman) and then select the satellites you want to track.
+A great way to get started in tracking the amateur, and other, satellites in real time and without installing software, is to visit the online tracking site that is maintained by AMSAT-LU.
+Enter your location, for Norman, OK Maidenhead grid EM15 is sufficient, and then select the satellites you want to track.

 Build Your Own Ground Station

-Well, it used to cost millions to build a satellite ground station.
-Now, with a few parts, and pieces, totaling about $400, you can build your own.
-This station will automatically track the satellites, letting you concetrate on the QSO.
-Here’s link from Make Magazine that will help you build your own ground station, and you can be a part of SatNOGS.
+With a few parts, and pieces, totaling about $400, you can build your own ground station.
+This station will automatically track satellites, letting you concentrate on the QSO.
+Here is a link from Make Magazine that will show you how to build your own ground station.

 NASA Orbital Mechanics Video